-On April 29, 2013, the Fund renewed its previous normal course issuer bid to purchase up to 329,531 Class A shares and 329,531 Preferred shares representing approximately 10 percent of the Fund's public float of 3,295,312 Class A shares and 3,295,312 Preferred shares, as at April 25, 2013.
-The normal course issuer bid remained in effect until April 30.
-2014 and at such time nil Units had been purchased by the Fund.
+On April 29, 2013, the Fund announced it filed a Notice of Intention to make a normal course issuer bid to purchase up to 237,605 units representing approximately 10 percent of the Fund's public float as of April 25, 2013.
+The normal course issuer bid remained in effect until April 30, 2014 and at such time nil units had been purchased by the Fund.